Ellimaaac/Ellimaaac/README.md

 Camille</a></h1>

-- 🌱 I’m currently doing a double diploma at <a href="https://www.ensea.fr/fr" target="blank">Grenoble Ecole de Management</a>
+- 🌱 I’m currently doing a double diploma at <a href="https://www.ensea.fr/fr" target="blank">Grenoble Ecole de Management</a>, in Managing with Data and AI

 - 🌱 I'm studying at  <a href="https://www.grenoble-em.com/" target="blank">Ecole Nationale Supérieure de l'Electronique et de Ses Applications</a>